rtmtree/fantastic5-chain-cosmos-sdk/readme.md

 For those who are new to Football Fantasy, it is a game where you can create your own team with your favorite players and compete with other teams.
 The performance of the players in the real world will be used to calculate the points of the teams.
 The team with the highest points will be the winner.
 More information can be found [here](https://fantasy.premierleague.com/help/rules).

 In this blockchain, we downsized the game to 5 players per team.
 Each goal scored by the player will be 6 points and each assist will be 3 points.
 Captain of the team will get double points.
+If 2 or more teams have the same points, the team that submitted the transaction earlier will be ranked higher.

 ## Web Frontend + Demo DApp